paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 If you have any questions or feedback, please email us at support@paystand.com.

 == Changelog ==
+= 2.4.4 =
+* Updated instructions for finding webhook urls section
+* Updated works with to version 3.5.0
 = 2.4.3 =
 * Syncing config.json
 = 2.4.2 =